felix-newman/sick-finance/restack-app/README.md

-# Restack AI - Quickstart
+# Restack AI - Agent with Third Party APIs

-This repository contains a quickstart for Restack.
-It demonstrates how to set up a basic agent with tool call with a basic workflow and functions.
+This repository contains an agent with Third Party APIs It demonstrates how to set up a multi steps workflow with Weather API and OpenAI.

 ## Prerequisites